quisquilian/apache-log-anonymizer/README.md

 * Step 1

-  Before running the script, you will need to update the project location (line 33) in the python file.
+  Before running the script, you will need to update the project location variable (line 33) in the python file.
 Paste in the location where you stored the project.

-    **projectLocation**

 * Step 2

   Execute script
   ```
   $ python log-anonymizer.py